An official website of the United States government

 Seasonal adjustment is a statistical technique that attempts to measure and remove the influences of predictable seasonal patterns to reveal how employment and unemployment change from month to month.

-Last Modified Date: December 22, 2015
+Last Modified Date: May 1, 2019